roburstnetwork/roburst.network/_posts/2018-03-18-the-updated-website.md

 ---

 You may notice that we have upgraded our website!
 Now we can write news without the need of a 3rd-party service.
 Thanks to Jekyll for the help :D. The new website will be updated with our news daily, that's why, you can subscribe to get the newsletter.
-Below is the full changelog for our website:
+Below is some highlight changes of our website:

 ## New: Blog